wdk-docs/jsdoc-docs/source/about/configuring-jsdoc.rst

 The options in ``templates`` affect the appearance and content of generated documentation.
 Third-party templates may not implement all of these options.
-See `Configuring JSDoc’s Default Template <about-configuring-default-template.html>`__ for additional options that the default template supports.
+See :ref:`configuring-default-template` for additional options that the default template supports.